SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/01-Query-Basics.md

 WHERE `full_name` = 'Jane Doe'
 ```

-We are updating the values in the course field of any record that matches the condition specified after the **WHERE** keyword.
+We are updating the values in the `course` field of any record that matches the condition specified after the `WHERE` keyword.

-If you omit the **WHERE** keyword, all records will be updated even if you did not mean to do so.
+If you omit the `WHERE` keyword, all records will be updated.

-When updating the database you usually want to update only specific records, so a condition has to be specified.
+When updating the database, you usually want to update only specific records, so you will need to set conditions.

 ## DELETE

-Using the **DELETE** statement we can remove records from our database.
+Using the `DELETE` statement, we can remove records from our database.

-Don't forget to add a **WHERE** statement, so that you can specify a condition for the records that should be deleted.
+Do not forget to add a `WHERE` statement so that you can specify a condition for the records that should be deleted.

 ``` java
 DELETE FROM `students`
 WHERE `course` = 'JavaScipt Basics'
 ```

-We are deleting a record from the **students** table, where a certain condition is true.
+In this example, we delete a record from the `students` table if value of the `course` field matches the given word.

 [/slide]